IMalaniak/hdCRM/README.md

 > This will run server locally on http://localhost:3000

-2) Use the following command to run Web Client locally
+2. Use the following command to run Web Client locally

 ```
-npx gulp client:dev
+npx gulp web:dev
 ```

 > This will open browser automatically on http://localhost:4200